 There’s only goalies, looking to block your shot.

 There are moments of reintroduction to shame-based theories that say as an ex-con, you will always be an ex-con and nothing and no one will ever let you escape this fact.

 People go back to default settings.

 Why do people go back to default settings?

 It’s because this is an understandable setting and unless we improve to update our thinking and default settings – there will always be a connection with past solutions and otherwise destructive behaviors.

 There are all sorts of crutches.
 There’s smoking.
 There’s relationship addictions.
 There’s food.
 There’s drugs or alcohol.
 There’s the compulsion to make things right or “fix” and there are chains of codependency that can weigh a person down.
 There is workaholism.
 There is shopaholism.
 There’s gambling.
 There are adrenaline addicts.
 There are countless labels or definitions of what makes us powerless or leads our life to become unmanageable.

 And it’s not like we don’t know.
 It’s not like this is a mystery.
 It’s not like no one tells us, “Hey, you need to stop doing that” and we’re not listening.
-Instead, we are listening but the needs and the compulsion to “feel” something is by far outweighing our logical minds or sanity.
+Instead, we are listening but the needs and the compulsion to “feel” something far outweighs our logical minds or sanity.

 I believe this is called substitution.